8 Useful Parenting Tips, to Help Your Child to Concentrate

 Why is it important for students to concentrate?

-- The distractions may be in the form of Television, Phone calls or messages from friends, a favorite movie or a cartoon film, computers, food, siblings or any other thing.
+The distractions may be in the form of Television, phone calls or messages from friends, a favourite movie, or a cartoon film, computers, food, siblings, or any other thing.

-- The result is their books are open, but the mind is elsewhere and after one to two hour has passed, they find they have not learnt anything!
+The result is, that their books are open, but the mind is elsewhere, and after one to two hour has passed, they find, they have not learnt anything.

-Therefore it is very important to focus and develop concentration and parents can help their children achieve this.
+Therefore, it is very important to focus, and develop concentration.
+The parents can help their children achieve this.

-Concentration helps them to focus on the subject;
+Concentration helps the children, to focus on the subject,

 How to control distractions in studies, source: YouTube